 2. Wexford Town

-Every December, Wexford Town transforms itself into Wexford Winterland, a land of Christmas lights, fir trees, and Santa Claus.
+Every December, Wexford Town transforms itself into Wexford Winterland, a land of Christmas lights, Christmas trees, and Santa Claus.
 From December 1 through 23, Santa arrives with Mrs. Claus and their elves for the town’s North Pole Experience.
 When you enter the Winterland, fir trees line the way and Santa greets you, welcoming you in for what is a unique Christmas town event.

 The great thing about Winterland in Wexford is how it’s been designed to give each family a dedicated experience.
 There’s no line of children to see Santa at the North Pole Experience; instead, each family can take their time and enjoy the experience as a “pod.”
 Mrs. Claus will make reindeer food (cookies) with you and you can take yours home to feed the reindeer on Christmas Eve (or eat them right away).